 There’s a reason people in the hemp industry sometimes refer to CBD distillate as The Pure.
 That’s exactly what it is.
 A product that’s virtually pure cannabinoids.

 If you want to try ingestable CBD either in the form of Oil or Gummies, this will enter the bloodstream.
-It is always best to check with your Doctor if you have any doubts.
+It is always best to check with your Doctor if you have any doubts about it combined with other medication.

 CBD used Topically will not enter the bloodstream and thusly not effect any lowering blood pressure medications.